 Things To Do in Portland

-No matter what new Portland residents enjoy doing, chances are they can find great activities in "Stumptown."
+No matter what new residents enjoy doing, there's always an abundance of things to do in Portland.
 Outdoor activities are extremely popular, taking advantage of the beautiful landscapes of the Pacific Northwest surrounding the city.
 Portland is also a food and drink hub, with dozens of popular restaurants, breweries, and bars.
 And when the sun goes down, the fun is only beginning in Portland, thanks to the city's vibrant and unique nightlife scene.

 Portland is a dream city for lovers of the outdoors.
 The city is located at the confluence of two major rivers, the Columbia and the Willamette, and includes significant amounts of urban forest.
 It's also only an hour or so from both the Pacific Ocean and the Cascade Mountains.
-There are more than 275 public parks, including the 5,000 acre Forest Park, the Portland International Rose Test Garden, and Washington Park, so there are plenty of outdoor activities in and around Portland.
+There are more than 275 public parks, including the 5,000-acre Forest Park, the Portland International Rose Test Garden, and Washington Park, so there are plenty of outdoor activities in Portland's best parks and beyond.

 Kayaking on the Willamette is also a popular activity, as is running the rapids of the nearby White Salmon River.
 Bikers will love the trails and paths of Sauvie Island and the Springwater Corridor.
-And come wintertime, the city is only a short drive from skiing and snowboarding at Mount Hood.
+There are endless fun things to do on the Willamette River, and residents take advantage of them all.

 Restaurants, Breweries, and Bars

 Portland's food scene is famously good and particularly well-known for its reliance on high-end, locally sourced, sustainably grown ingredients.
 Legendary local restaurants Higgins and Paley's Place pioneered this style decades ago, and Portland's food scene has only grown in the years since.